 OXO Brew Conical Burr Grinder

-4. Fellow Opus – Best Looking Grinder
+Check Latest Price4.
+Fellow Opus – Best Looking Grinder

-Let's be honest: the Fellow Opus is gorgeous.
+Not gonna lie: the Fellow Opus is gorgeous.
 If your coffee setup is part of your kitchen aesthetic, this is the grinder that won't look out of place next to your Fellow Stagg kettle.
 But looks aren't everything—how does it perform?

 Specifications: